JeffGiroux/f5_terraform/GCP/HA_via_api/README.md

 ## Important Configuration Notes

 - Variables are configured in variables.tf
-- Sensitive variables like Google SSH keys are configured in terraform.tfvars.
+- Sensitive variables like Google SSH keys are configured in terraform.tfvars
   - ***Note***: Other items like BIG-IP password can be stored in Google Cloud Secret Manager.
 Refer to the [Prerequisites](#prerequisites).
   - The BIG-IP instance will query Google Metadata API to retrieve the service account's token for authentication.
   - The BIG-IP instance will then use the secret name and the service account's token to query Google Metadata API and dynamically retrieve the password for device onboarding.